- The age when you choose to retire can make a big difference for your financial outlook.

 The bottom line

-There is no clear finish line when it comes to saving for retirement.
+There is no clear finish line when it comes to saving for retirement, especially during these uncertain times.
 The financial planning process may be able to help define your goals and illustrate some of the tradeoffs involved.
 As you make a plan, you can weigh the risks and benefits and make your own decision.